 Phuket has a significant Chinese population and many businesses catering to Chinese tourists.
 During the Chinese New Year, many local businesses and hotels in Phuket will decorate their establishments and offer special deals or promotions 🥳

 Many Chinese temples and shrines in Phuket, such as Jui Tui Shrine and Put Jaw Shrine, are decorated and attract large crowds during Chinese New Year 🎉️ Visitors can also expect to see lion and dragon dances, parades, and fireworks displays in the main tourist areas of Phuket Town and Patong.
 Several cultural events and performances are also held throughout the island to celebrate the Chinese New Year 🥳

-For a more sober celebration, Warorot Market, also known as "Kad Luang" in the historic town of Chiang Mai, is where you should be 🥳 It is full of colorful decorations with lanterns and banners, and there are often parades and lion dances to mark the occasion.
+For those seeking a more low-key celebration, the Warorot Market, also known as "Kad Luang," in the historic town of Chiang Mai, may be the perfect destination 🥳 It is full of colorful decorations with lanterns and banners, and there are often parades and lion dances to mark the occasion.
 Most importantly, don't miss a walk to the Chinese temple Wat Dok Daeng in Warorot Market 🎉️

 Charoen Krung Street, or "New Road," is known for its vibrant Chinese culture and is home to many Chinese-style gold shops, Chinese restaurants, and Chinese medicine shops 🥳 Additionally, Wat Mangkon Kamalawat, one of the most famous Chinese temples in Krung Thep Maha Nakhon (Bangkok), is located on Charoen Krung Street, so it can be worth visiting 🎉️